AY2526S1-CS2103T-T12-2/tp/docs/UserGuide.md

 * Adds a tutorial with the specified tutorial ID, module code and date.
 * Multiple students can be added to the same tutorial.
 * If duplicate student IDs are specified in the same command, only unique students will be added (duplicates are automatically ignored).
+* **Maximum limit:** Each tutorial can have a maximum of 100 students.
+Attempting to create a tutorial with more than 100 students will be rejected.

 Examples: